Everything you need to know about Creatine

 Let's see what the studies tell us.

-Likewise, the average increase in weightlifting performance (maximum repetitions at a given percentage of maximum strength) after Cr supplementation, more resistance training was 14% greater than the average increase in weightlifting performance after ingesting placebo during resistance training (26 vs. 12%).
+Likewise, the average increase in weightlifting performance (maximum repetitions at a given percentage of maximum strength) after Cr supplementation, more resistance training was 14% greater than the average increase in weightlifting performance after the intake of placebo during resistance training (26 vs. 12%).

-The increase in the 1RM bench press varied from 3 to 45%, and for the improvement in bench press weight lifting performance it varied from 16 to 43%.
+The increase in the 1RM bench press ranged from 3 to 45%, and for the improvement in bench press weight lifting performance it ranged from 16 to 43%.

 Different types of creatine

 This is the most common form of creatine, and also one that all others are compared to.